lewisevans2007/Obsidian_vault/Programming/HTML.md

 - `<hr>`: Represents a thematic break.
 - `<style>`: Defines inline [[CSS]] styles.
 - `<script>`: Embeds or references an external [[JavaScript]] file.

-This is not an exhaustive list, but it covers many of the commonly used HTML tags.
-Each tag serves a specific purpose in structuring and formatting the content of your web page.